Active control of the peak value of the Hanbury Brown-Twiss effect using coherent light by lensless holographic projection: Experimental verification

-To further identify the $g^{(2)}(0)$ peak value of the holographic projection by sparse patterns, figure~\ref{07Sparseg2bySingleorMulti} compares the measurement results by the intensity correlation method and the single-frame statistical analysis method.
-Figures~\ref{07Sparseg2bySingleorMulti}(a), \ref{07Sparseg2bySingleorMulti}(b) and \ref{07Sparseg2bySingleorMulti}(c) shows the experimental results for the bunching effect by the 10,000-frame intensity correlation of projection pattens which originated from sparse patterns at the cases $p$ = $1\%$, $0.5\%$, and $0.1\%$, respectively.
-As the sparsity increases, the $g^{(2)}(0)$ peak values rises from 4.23 (the case $p$ = $1\%$) and 5.59 (the case $p$ = $0.5\%$) to 39.77 (the case $p$ = $0.1\%$).
-What's more, dynamic curves of the $g^{(2)}(0)$ peak value by single-frame evaluation only on first 1,000 holographic projection results are shown in Figs.~\ref{07Sparseg2bySingleorMulti}(d), \ref{07Sparseg2bySingleorMulti}(e) and \ref{07Sparseg2bySingleorMulti}(f), corresponding to the cases $p$ = $1\%$, $0.5\%$, and $0.1\%$, respectively.
-Here, the average peak value $\overline{g^{(2)}(0)}$ of 10,000 frame patterns corresponding to cases $p$ = $1\%$, $0.5\%$, and $0.1\%$, are 4.24, 5.58 and 40.11, respectively.
-It can be seen that the single-frame evaluation method by Eq.~(\ref{EQ04}) is effective and can be serve as a rapid preliminary evaluation tool.
-In brief, the holographic projection demonstrates remarkably the strong super-bunching characteristics especially adopting sparse target patterns.
+To further identify $g_{\text{P}}^{(2)}(0)$ in holographic projections using sparse patterns, figure~\ref{07Sparseg2bySingleorMulti} compares measurement results obtained via the intensity correlation method and the single-frame statistical analysis method.
+Figures~\ref{07Sparseg2bySingleorMulti}(a), \ref{07Sparseg2bySingleorMulti}(b), and \ref{07Sparseg2bySingleorMulti}(c) show the experimental results for the bunching effect derived from the 10,000-frame intensity correlation of projection pattens generated from sparse patterns with sparsity ratios $p$ = $1\%$, $0.5\%$, and $0.1\%$, respectively.
+As the sparsity increases, $g_{\text{P}}^{(2)}(0)$ rises from 4.23 (for $p$ = $1\%$) to 5.59 (for $p$ = $0.5\%$), and further increases to 39.77 (for $p$ = $0.1\%$).
+Furthermore, dynamic curves of $g_{\text{P}}^{(2)}(0)$ evaluated using only the first 1,000 single-frame projection results are presented in Figs.~\ref{07Sparseg2bySingleorMulti}(d), \ref{07Sparseg2bySingleorMulti}(e), and \ref{07Sparseg2bySingleorMulti}(f), corresponding to $p$ = $1\%$, $0.5\%$, and $0.1\%$, respectively.
+Here, the average peak values $\overline{g_{\text{P}}^{(2)}(0)}$ and standard deviation calculated from the 10,000-frame patterns for $p$ = $1\%$, $0.5\%$, and $0.1\%$ are $4.24\pm0.25$, $5.58\pm0.41$ and $40.11\pm7.57$, respectively.
+These results demonstrate that the single-frame evaluation method based on Eq.~(\ref{EQ04}) is effective and can serve as a rapid tool for preliminary assessment.
+In summary, holographic projection exhibits remarkably strong super-bunching characteristics, particularly when employing sparse target patterns.